lkys37en/Start-ADEnum/README.md

 * Ping Castle - Perform an Active Directory health check and runs various scanners such as open share, SMB version and signing enabled, spooler service available, null sessions on hosts/trusts and laps/bitlocker checks.

+## Paramters
+* ClientName

+    Enter the client name for folder structure.

+* Path

+    Enter path where evidence will be placed.
+If folder doesn't already exist, the script will create it.

+* Domains

+    Enter individual domain to enumerate or let the script automatically identify all vailable domains via trust enumeration.

+* Scan

+    Enter individual scan(s) to perform.
+Scans that are available include Active Directory Certificate Services (ADCS) , Bloodhound, GPOReport, PowerView, PingCastle, PrivExchange, and All

 ## Examples

 Gathers a list of all domain/forest by enumerating trusts and runs all scans against each domain found.